charliemitchell/glad/README.md

 ---

 ### The Utility Class
 For now, there are a few utility methods.
-I'll work on rollling out much more, soon.
-I take requests!
+We'll work on rollling out much more, soon.
+We take requests!
 ```js
     var utility = require('glad').utility,
         object = utility.object;